By: Shawn P. Conley and Damon Smith

 We also recommend that growers use a seed treatment on early planted through late May plantings.
 In WI we have compiled a plethora (that means “a lot” for ISU and UNL graduates) of data showing the economic value and ROI for farmers in our state.
 We also know that the cost and active ingredient choices across the available seed treatment platforms is vast.
 Therefore, it is important to know two important things when making this important decision.

-- What is my pest and disease history in an individual field so I can choose the appropriate active ingredients.
+- What is my pest and disease history in an individual field so I can choose the appropriate active ingredients in my seed treatment.

 - What active ingredients choices do I have and what is actually on my seed ?